Hindi cinema: Classic Hindi cinema (1970s–1980s)

 The name "Bollywood" was coined during the 1970s, when the conventions of commercial Hindi films were defined.
 Key to this was the masala film, which combines a number of genres (action, comedy, romance, drama, melodrama, and musical).
-The masala film was pioneered early in the decade by filmmaker Nasir Hussain, and the Salim-Javed screenwriting duo, pioneering the Bollywood-blockbuster format.
+The masala film was pioneered early in the decade by filmmaker Manmohan Desai, Prakash Mehra and Nasir Hussain, and the Salim-Javed screenwriting duo, pioneering the Bollywood-blockbuster format.
 Yaadon Ki Baarat (1973), directed by Hussain and written by Salim-Javed, has been identified as the first masala film and the first quintessentially "Bollywood" film.
 Salim-Javed wrote more successful masala films during the 1970s and 1980s.
 Masala films made Amitabh Bachchan the biggest star of the period.
-A landmark of the genre was Amar Akbar Anthony (1977), directed by Manmohan Desai and written by Kader Khan, and Desai continued successfully exploiting the genre.
+A landmark of the genre was Amar Akbar Anthony (1977), directed by Manmohan Desai and written by Kader Khan.
+Desai was considered the pioneer of making Masala films in the 1970's.

-Both genres (masala and violent-crime films) are represented by the blockbuster Sholay (1975), written by Salim-Javed and starring Amitabh Bachchan.
+Both genres (masala and violent-crime films) are represented by the blockbuster Sholay (1975), written by Salim-Javed and starring Dharmendra and Amitabh Bachchan.
 It combined the dacoit film conventions of Mother India and Gunga Jumna with spaghetti Westerns, spawning the Dacoit Western (also known as the curry Western) which was popular during the 1970s.

 Some Hindi filmmakers, such as Shyam Benegal, Mani Kaul, Kumar Shahani, Ketan Mehta, Govind Nihalani and Vijaya Mehta, continued to produce realistic parallel cinema throughout the 1970s.
 Although the art film bent of the Film Finance Corporation was criticised during a 1976 Committee on Public Undertakings investigation which accused the corporation of not doing enough to encourage commercial cinema, the decade saw the rise of commercial cinema with films such as Sholay (1975) which consolidated Amitabh Bachchan's position as a star.
 The devotional classic Jai Santoshi Ma was also released that year.